andreasdr/minitscript/README.md

-This is the home of MinitScript - the mini (C++) transpileable script language.
+This is the home of MinitScript - the mini (C++) transpileable scripting language.

 This document and repository is WIP.
 Expect a BETA release around 2024-03-01.
 See section 1.3. for 1.0 BETA release TODO list.